Mariale098/Twitter-Project/README.md

+[ENG] It is suggested to use Ctrl + F to speed up the search for each step, these are defined under the following numbering:

-Se sugiere utilizar Ctrl + F para agilizar la búsqueda de cada paso, éstos se definen bajo la siguiente numeración:
+[ESP] Se sugiere utilizar Ctrl + F para agilizar la búsqueda de cada paso, éstos se definen bajo la siguiente numeración:

 📍 Paso 1: Extraer y Cargar la Data